The Board of Trustees

 Stephanie and David Long

-Stephanie Long has a history of working with young people in a private school setting first as a house parent, then in Development and event planning, and finally as an Archivist for the better part of a decade.
-More recently she had co-owned a designer fabric line.
-However, her true calling, as a mother of two children with neurological challenges, is as a committed and relentless advocate and a passionate philanthropist for those on the Autism Spectrum.
+Stephanie Long has a history of working with young people in a private school setting first as a house parent, then in development and event planning, and finally as an archivist for the better part of a decade.

 Tom Harrington is an attorney with Miyares and Harrington LLP.
 He focuses his practice on municipal law and serves as Town Counsel in the Towns of Wellesley, Littleton, Norfolk, Carlisle, and Templeton.
 He assists municipal boards with governance practice and has particular expertise in contracting, conveyancing, permitting and litigation matters.
 Tom lives in Wellesley with his wife Lee and has two daughters.

-Tom has also served on the Board of Directors Roxbury Community College Center for Environmental Education.
-He was formerly an elected Town Meeting Member in the Town of Wellesley and formerly served as elected member of the Wellesley Recreation Commission.
+Tom has also served on the Board of Directors for Roxbury Community College's Center for Environmental Education.
+He was formerly an elected Town Meeting Member in the town of Wellesley and formerly served as elected member of the Wellesley Recreation Commission.

 Ann Marie Gross